 The Solid Waste Division utilizes a garbage (packer) truck for curbside yard waste collection.
 Please be assured, your yard waste will be taken to the landfill for composting and/or mulching.

-Our yearly yard waste suspension period will occur the first full week in February and will run for a five-week period.
+Our yearly yard waste suspension period will occur the first full week in February and will run for a six-week period.
 During this period, yard waste will still be collected on a call-in basis.

 Bulk item collection